Oakland Arena: Concerts

 Frank Sinatra performed at the Coliseum for a fundraising rally for Hubert Humphrey's presidential campaign on 22 May 1968.

+The Rolling Stones performed two shows on November 9, 1969.

+The Concert a live album by American rock band Creedence Clearwater Revival was recorded at the Oakland–Alameda County Coliseum Arena in Oakland, California, on January 31, 1970.

 Elvis Presley kicked off his second tour of 1970 at the Coliseum on November 10, 1970.
 He would return again on November 11, 1972.

-Marvin Gaye made his official return to live performing and touring at the Coliseum Arena on January 4, 1974 and this show was the basis for his 1 million-selling live album, Marvin Gaye Live!
+Marvin Gaye made his official return to live performing and touring at the Coliseum Arena on January 4, 1974, and this show was the basis for his 1 million-selling live album, Marvin Gaye Live!
 At the time, music industry executives cited the tour as a "heralded event" as Gaye made a comeback to live touring nearly 4 years after the death of his late singing partner Tammi Terrell.

 Parliament-Funkadelic recorded half the album Live: P-Funk Earth Tour at the Oakland Coliseum Arena on January 21, 1977.
 The album was released in April of that year.

-Queen performed concerts at the Oakland Coliseum Arena in 1978 and 1980, during their Jazz and Game Tours, respectively.
+Queen performed concerts at the Oakland Coliseum Arena in 1978, 1980, and 1982, during their Jazz, Game, and "Hot Space Tours, respectively.

-In 1984 Duran Duran performed here for their Sing Blue Silver Tour was filmed at the venue on 12, 13 and 15 of April.
+In 1984, Duran Duran performed here for their Sing Blue Silver Tour was filmed at the venue on 12, 13 and 15 of April.
 Footage from these shows were used in Arena (An Absurd Notion) and the TV special As The Lights Go Down and for their Arena album.

 Frank Sinatra, Dean Martin and Sammy Davis Jr. opened their "Together Again Tour" at the Coliseum on 13 March 1988.

 Nirvana performed concert at the Oakland Coliseum Arena in 1993, during their In Utero Tour.

+Beyoncé performed at the venue numerous times from 2004 to 2009, notably throughout her tours as Verizon Ladies First Tour, Destiny Fulfilled... and Lovin' It, The Beyoncé Experience and I Am...
+Tour.

+On November 8 and November 9, 2005, U2 performed at the arena as part of their Vertigo Tour, Damian Marley opened for them.

 In 2010, James Taylor and Carole King performed at the arena as part of their Troubadour Reunion Tour.

 Adele performed at the arena during her Adele Live 2016 tour on August 2, 2016.

 KISS, an American rock band, played their final concert in the Bay Area with David Lee Roth of Van Halen on March 6, 2020.

 K-pop group TWICE held their 4th World Tour 'III' on February 18, 2022.

 Tyler, the Creator performed with Kali Uchis and Vince Staples for his “Call Me If You Get Lost” tour on April 1, 2022.

 Paul McCartney performed there on May 6 and 8, 2022.

 Pearl Jam performed on May 12 and 13, 2022 for their Gigaton tour.

+Korean boy group Stray Kids performed on July 12, 2022, as part of their North American arena tour for Maniac World Tour.